jayh92/DrinkMate/README.md

 - 2/24/14: SQLite Database can set and retrieve rows.
 - 2/26/14: RandomActivity is now selecting random drink from Database information
 - 3/05/14: Tabs have been implemented, multi selection spinner for search is working, moved functionality from removed activity classes into more light weight classes.
+- 3/06/14: Added more tests to BacCalculator, added default "m" and "f" constructors to BacCalculator.java

 | TESTING |